prajesh-dutta/DigitalPortfolio/NETLIFY_DEPLOYMENT_GUIDE.md

 1. After deployment, Netlify will provide a URL for your site
 2. Visit the URL and test the contact form functionality
 3. Check that API requests are correctly proxied to your Render backend

+## Understanding Netlify Configuration Settings

+### Base Directory (`client`)
+This is where Netlify will install dependencies and run your build command.
+Since your React application is inside the `client` folder, you need to set this to `client` when deploying from the root of your repository.

+### Package Directory
+For monorepo setups where the package.json is in a different location than the base directory.
+In your case, this should be left empty since your package.json is directly inside the client directory.

+### Build Command (`npm run build`)
+The command Netlify will execute to build your site.
+This runs the build script defined in your package.json which uses Vite to compile your React application.

+### Publish Directory (`dist`)
+The directory where your built application will be generated.
+For Vite projects, this is typically `dist`.
+This is the directory that will be deployed to Netlify's CDN.

+### Functions Directory
+This would be used if you were implementing Netlify Functions (serverless functions).
+Since you're using a separate backend on Render, you don't need to specify this.

 ## Troubleshooting